michaelhenry/codebehind/README.rst

 codebehind
 ============

 Because i dont want to do the same thing all over again.
+If you are using Django Rest Framework, then this will might help you also.

 Quick start
 -----------